Skip to content

 --from-file=github_app_private_key=private-key.pem

-The Forge app enables workflow automation: creating repositories, scaffolding files, and opening pull requests.
+The Forge app powers self-service workflows: creating repositories, scaffolding files, opening pull requests, and triggering workflows.

-Repository: Pull requestsRead & WriteCreate PRs for review-based workflows
+Repository: Pull requestsOpen PRs for review-based scaffolding workflows

 Terminal window